 A Greenpeace report released today, Sea of Distress, found that some of the largest U.S. foodservice companies are failing to provide consumers with seafood that meets basic standards for sustainability and social responsibility.
-Of the 15 companies assessed in the report, only Sodexo, Compass Group, and Aramark received low passing scores, indicating there is much room for improvement.
+Of the 15 companies assessed in the report, only Sodexo, Compass Group, and Aramark received low passing scores for seafood ethics, indicating there is much room for improvement.

 “Many foodservice companies have avoided accountability for the seafood they sell for far too long,” said Greenpeace Oceans Campaigner David Pinsky.
 “These companies feed millions of people in university cafeterias, corporate dining halls, restaurants, and hospitals, yet consumers are kept in the dark about whether their seafood is sustainable and ethical.
 It’s time to shine a light on these companies and demand action.”